elastic/kibana/style_guides/scss_style_guide.md

 ## Dealing with extends

-You should try never to use the extends functionality in sass.
-The one exception is when you are extending placeholders to help control maintainabilty.
-General rule: if it creates an additive selector, it's usually a bad usage of extends.
+Don't extend classes.
+The only time use should use an extend is when you are extending a placeholder.
+Even then, do it rarely and only for code maintainability.